Sai-Lalith-Sistla/Bike-Demand-Prediction/README.md

 Main :  This repository consists of basic data required for modelling using any technique.

-Linear-Model : This repository consists of Linear Regression model based learning.
+Linear-regression-model : This repository consists of Linear Regression model based learning.